15 Long Haircuts for Thick Hair That Makes It Manageable

 Pro Tip

-After diffusing, gently separate a few ends with your fingers and add a drop of oil to each curl.
-This helps to enhance definition without adding frizz.
+After diffusing, gently separate a few ends with your fingers and rub a drop of Olaplex No. 7 Bonding Oil into each curl.

 Collarbone-Starting Angled Layers